 Keep those eyes peeled, however – last week we saw Jerry Seinfeld filming a commercial!
 No autographs, please!

 Stepping Through the Silver Screen

-Starting at Cherry Hill in Central Park doesn't just give you the view of the boat pond and the Park Drive, but a little glimpse at the homes some of the most powerful men in the movie business.
-The Beresford is the home of Jerry Seinfeld, but I think you'd have to be underground in order to get a view of his Porsche collection.
-As for the San Remo towers, it's not just the home of Steven Spielberg, Bruce Willis and Bono (the latter moved into an apartment that was renovated, but never occupied by Steve Jobs), but it's featured in the climax of one of the greatest movies of all time.
+Starting at Cherry Hill in Central Park doesn’t just give you the view of the boat pond and the Park Drive, but a little glimpse at the homes some of the most powerful men in the movie business.
+The Beresford is the home of Jerry Seinfeld, but I think you’d have to be underground in order to get a view of his Porsche collection.
+As for the San Remo towers, famed current or former celebrities residents include Steven Spielberg, Dustin Hoffman, Bruce Willis and Bono (the latter moved into an apartment that was renovated, but never occupied by Steve Jobs), but it’s featured in the climax of one of the greatest movies of all time.

 Look out!!
 He’s delicious!!